 - a.
 We all experience severe weather, but please describe any CRITICAL, UNIQUE, or SIGNIFICANT vulnerabilities or concerns for your city for each hazard type.
 Also, identify any vulnerable areas or "hotspots" on the enclosed city map.
-An 11x17 city-specific map with 100-year floodplain overlaid upon an orthophoto was included with each survey.1 - b.
+An 11x17 city-specific map with 100-year floodplain overlaid upon an orthophoto was included with each survey. - b.
 If your community has no unique issues for a hazard, you may state "NONE" or leave the corresponding question blank.
 Even if your City has no comments, we request that you still return the survey.

-Flooding (i.e., river/lake flooding, stormwater/flash flooding, dam failure) Please describe any flooding concerns and generally identify any flood prone areas, structures, or roads on enclosed city map: Sowin side of 3rd are are unbuildable lots due to wet None water table higher. land House on pond had flooding - retention pond in crown ridge cleve has purchased flood insurance.
-Did maintenance on outfl preading the pond.
+Flooding (i.e., river/lake flooding, stormwater/flash flooding, dam failure) Please describe any flooding concerns and generally identify any flood prone areas, structures, or roads on the enclosed city map: South side of 3rd are one unbuildable lots due to wetland None wary table higher.
+House on pond had flooding-retention pond in crown ridge developme has purchased flood insurance.
+Did maintenance on outflow ins preading the pond.
 The creek is filling in.
-Identify ditch and to Consider Ellendale joi participating in NFIP. runtile 9 ow (nz 015-16. teh systa redid tile on retention fond for city by strateging content of the railroad strateging cometary of the doing maintainal Tornadoes/High Winds/Thunderstorms (including lightning, hail, heavy rain) 13 to pasture ile Homes Census) Nothing in town but we do have the Crystal Springs RV Park 1 mile East of the city. majority of town is overhead-SWCE Identify possible safe room in the future - retrofit structure for orsafe room.
-NOAAWeatherradio program for residents- 1 The 100-year floodplain identified in 2022.
+Identify ditch and talk to b Consider Ellendale joi participating in NFIP. runtile 9 015-16.
+Heh syste redid tile on rethning pond for city by Sthat Simplicity Dr. 3 to recycling center stance trailroad the by cenetary Tornadoes/High Winds/Thunderstorms (including lightning, hail, heavy rain) pasture Please describe and/or identify on your city map any unique tornado or thunderstorm vulnerabilities or concerns (e.g., areas or structures at significant risk to such damage, campgrounds, or mobile home parks without storm shelters): # of Mobile Homes (2020 Census) Nothing in town but we do have the Crystal Springs RV Park I mile East of the city.
+Majority of town is overhead-SWCE identify possible safe room in the future - retrofit structure for safe room.
+NOAAWlathe radio program for residents - The 100-year floodplain identified in 2022.
 The analysis in this plan update will be based on the current floodplain boundary.
-Placing a 3rd siren next to 33rd Ave W. + 1st St. N. - Quarterly Newsletter to residents for Emergency Prop info ٥.
+Placing a 3rd siren next to \$3rd Ave W. + 1st St. N. Quarterly Newsletter to residents for Emergency Prep info.